Although the routes at Arbor Wall are short ones, the wall is worth a visit for a few reasons:

 - Some of the routes are fairly new.
 This, combined with the lighter traffic, means you get sharp, sticky rock.
 Your hands might take a beating and you might even donate some blood, but I think it beats the polish you often find on routes at the more popular walls.

 The Texas Climbers Coalition does a nice job maintaining routes out here, but their hard work has also spoiled climbers somewhat.
 Many routes in the area have sport clips at the anchors, and thus a lot of climbers do not know how to make and clean anchors on bolts, rings, and chains.
 If you climb at Arbor Wall, be aware that most, if not all, routes have just chains at the anchors.
-Local ethics dictate that you lower and TR off your own gear and that the last climber cleans the anchors and raps down.
+Local ethics dictate that you lower and TR off your own gear and that the last climber cleans the anchors and lowers or raps.
 If you don't have the gear and the know-how to do these things, stick with places like Dead Cats that have the sport clips.

 Austin Climbing: Sport Routes & Deep Water Solos by John Hogge, who has been heavily involved in route development in the Austin area, is the best source of climbing information for this area, but there is a mistake in one of the route diagrams in the second edition, resulting in some routes being mislabeled.
 In one case, this tells the reader that an 11c is a 5.8.
 See the Routes section for details and corrections.
 The third, latest edition corrects the mistakes.

 Arbor Wall-- The Smoking Lounge